pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Bundle_Developers_Guide/README.md

 like `Resources/translations/en.yml`, which resolves to the default `messages` translation domain.

+### Security / Authentication

+You can make full use of the [Symfony Security Component](http://symfony.com/doc/current/security.html) by auto loading the security configuration as documented above.
+Best practice is to define the security configuration in a dedicated `security.yml` which can be imported from your bundle's `config.yml`.

+For further details on security please see [Security](../../09_Development_Tools_and_Details/09_Security.md).

 ### Events

 To hook into core functions you can attach to any event provided by the [Pimcore event manager](../11_Event_API_and_Event_Manager.md).